When you create a new Alarms site in Verkada Command, you need to go through a few steps to configure settings for the site.

 Alarm console settings

-Here you can configure settings for the alarm console.
+Here are the settings you can configure for the alarm console.

 Enable Console Video Recording